+Areas of work Findings maintained registers of gifts and hospitalities; and pre-employment screening. the Trust has arrangements in place to ensure that all new staff are subject to the pre-employment checks before commencing employment within the organisation.
 We did not identify any areas for improvement.

-Areas of work Findings We considered whether the organisation has an effective fraud risk assessment together with appropriate responses to emerging issues.
-We expected to see: Regular and comprehensive fraud risk assessments discussed and agreed with senior leaders and the Audit Committee.
-Fraud risk assessments featuring as part of the organisation's overall risk management framework.
-Fraud risk built into system design to minimise opportunities for fraud.
-We found the following good practice: HEIW has completed the NHS Counter-Fraud Authority's SRT and will continue to do so on an annual basis.
-Annual work plans will be based upon intelligence received and identified, a review of ongoing cases, referrals and proactive work priorities identified across Wales.
-HEIW has indicated that counter-fraud resource levels will be proportionate to the risk level identified, and measures to mitigate identified risks will be included in the workplan.
-Policies and paper-based procedures are fraud proofed using guidance issued by NHS Counter-Fraud Authority.
+We considered whether the organisation has an effective fraud risk assessment together with appropriate responses to emerging issues.
+We expected to see: regular and comprehensive fraud risk assessments discussed and agreed with senior leaders and the Audit Committee; fraud risk assessments featuring as part of the organisation's overall risk management framework; and fraud risk built into system design to minimise opportunities for fraud.
+We found the following good practice: the Trust completes the NHS Counter-Fraud Authority's SRT on an annual basis. annual work plans are based upon intelligence received and identified, a review of ongoing cases, referrals and proactive work priorities identified across Wales.
+Counter-fraud resource levels are proportionate to the risk level identified.
+Measures to mitigate identified risks are included in the workplan, which is approved by the Audit Committee. policies and paper-based procedures are fraud proofed using guidance issued by the NHS Counter-Fraud Authority.
 The LCFS reviews policies and proposes changes where it is deemed necessary.
-We identified the following area for improvement: HEIW does not currently record and monitor economic fraud risk in line with its overall risk management policy and framework.
-Risk assessments should be integrated within the wider risk management framework, to ensure wider corporate ownership and active management of risks.
-We considered whether the organisation's internal control environment support effective arrangements for preventing and detecting fraud.
-We expected to see: We found the following good practice: HEIW's Internal Audit team review fraud risks and test controls designed to prevent and detect fraud as part of its annual programme of work.
-Information and intelligence are shared with local counter-fraud services in line with the agreed information sharing protocol.
+We identified the following area for improvement: the Trust does not currently record and monitor economic fraud risk in line with its overall risk management framework, although the Trust is currently reviewing and updating its risk management framework.
+Fraud risk assessments should be integrated within the wider risk management framework, to ensure wider corporate ownership and active management of risks.

-Areas of work Findings Internal controls designed and tested to address identified fraud risks and help prevent fraud occurring.
-Internal Audit reviews of fraud risks and testing of controls designed to prevent and detect fraud.
-The organisation acting on recommendations to strengthen controls if internal controls are found to be not operating as well as intended and lessons learned from fraud incidents.
-The organisation uses data matching to validate data and detect potentially fraudulent activity.
-HEIW acts upon recommendations to strengthen controls if internal controls are found to be not operating as well as intended and learn lessons from fraud incidents.
-HEIW participates in the National Fraud Initiative data matching exercise, primary care post-payment verification checks and other local checks (such as payroll).
-HEIW uses case management software to record all system weaknesses as identified as a result of investigations and/or proactive prevention and detection exercises.
+Areas of work Findings We considered whether the organisation's internal control environment supports effective arrangements for preventing and detecting fraud.
+We expected to see: internal controls designed and tested to address identified fraud risks and help prevent fraud occurring; internal audit reviews of fraud risks and testing of controls designed to prevent and detect fraud; the organisation acting on recommendations to strengthen controls if internal controls are found to be not operating as well as intended and lessons learned from fraud incidents; and the organisation uses data matching to validate data and detect potentially fraudulent activity.
+We found the following good practice: the Trust's Internal Audit team reviews fraud risks and tests controls designed to prevent and detect fraud as part of its annual programme of work.
+Information and intelligence are shared with local counter-fraud services in line with the agreed information sharing protocol. the Trust acts upon recommendations to strengthen controls if internal controls are found to be not operating as well as intended and learns lessons from fraud incidents. the Trust participates in the National Fraud Initiative data matching exercise and other local checks (such as payroll). the Trust uses case management software to record all system weaknesses identified as a result of investigations and/or proactive prevention and detection exercises.
 An important aspect of this software is recording lessons learned.
-We identified the following area for improvement: Our national review identified only a few examples of data analytics being used as a means of preventing fraud, predominantly the National Fraud Initiative data matching exercise.
+We identified the following area for improvement: our national review identified only a few examples of data analytics being used as a means of preventing fraud, predominantly the National Fraud Initiative data matching exercise.
 We considered whether the organisation has an appropriate response to fraud.
-We expected to see: A comprehensive fraud response plan which sets out clear arrangements for reporting and investigating allegations of fraud.
-We found the following good practice: HEIW's Fraud Response Plan follows best practice as advised by the NHS Counter-Fraud Authority.
-Qualified staff investigate all cases of suspected fraud, and in line with the Fraud Response Plan.
-Outcomes of investigations are reported to the Audit Committee and to the NHS Counter-Fraud Authority.
+We expected to see: We found the following good practice: the Trust's Fraud Response Plan follows best practice as advised by the NHS Counter-Fraud Authority.